denialromeo/danielmoore.us/about.md

 <a href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
     {%comment%}
+    <li>Everything is temporary.
+Companies, careers, cultures, currencies, countries.
+Do not become overly invested in anything.
+Be able to cut and run at a moment's notice.</li>
     <p>My favorite group activity is playing poker (<a href="https://en.wikipedia.org/wiki/Texas_hold_'em">Texas hold'em</a>).
 Here's the rules at my house &ndash;</p>
     <ul>
         <li>20-dollar buy-in from each player.
 White <a href="https://www.amazon.com/gp/product/B0003I68RS">chips</a> are 50 cents, red chips are a dollar.</li>